Is My Child's Imaginary Friend a Ghost?

 Just that previous week, I had cleared my sister’s entire property, so I knew there was only one way this ghost child could have gotten in here - by personal invitation of one of the property’s residents.

-I turned to my 2.5 yr old niece and asked her, ‘Cora, did you invite this girl in here?’
+I turned to her and asked her, ‘Did you invite this girl in here?’

 Without hesitation, she nodded her head while looking down and replied, ‘Yes.’